 Safe neighborhoods are my top priority.
-I will facilitate outreach programs, reinforce tools for problem solving, be the voice of proper planning, and build up our community through shared experiences and common values.
+I will facilitate outreach programs, reinforce tools for problem solving related to homelessness, be the voice of proper planning, and build up our community through shared experiences and common values.

 Persist in addressing homelessness.